Edelectix-12/Home-Lab/README.md

 - Adminer for MySQL / MariaDB as Database Management
 - Pi-hole Home as DNS
-- eZ Server Monitor as Monitoring & Status Pages
+- Uptime Kuma as Monitoring & Status Pages
 - Dashy as Personal Dashboard
 - Jellyfin as Software Media System